RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>4.
 Daily creation data (# of accounts created per day from 2006 to 2020).
 <br><i>The data Timezone is Epoch/UTC.</i>

-Notes:
-<br>Reddit began to achieve a notable level of popularity in mid-2010, and it has expanded its reach since.
+<i>Notes:</i> Reddit began to achieve a notable level of popularity in mid-2010, and it has expanded its reach since.
 It had become “really popular” in early 2013.
 Reddit was launched in June 2005.
 The effect of 2020 is obvious, but we can see a small effect from 2021 as the data collected till May of this 2021.

 Newly created accounts in 2018, 2019, 2020,2021
 <br>As the data collected from 2018 to 2021, the most suspicious accounts are the new ones which are created between 2018 and 2021.